A Gazetteer for the United States and Canada

 An Introduction to Chronicling America

-Much of our newspaper information is based on data taken from the Chronicling America website.
-We have taken that information and organized it based on the geography of our gazetteer.
+Much of our newspaper information originated with the Chronicling America website.
+We took that information and organized it based on the geography.
 For each community or cemetery, we show the newspapers that were published in the surrounding area.
-If they are available, we also provide links to help you locate a holding library where a copy might be found and when available, digitized copies that can be found online.
+If they are available, we also provide links to help you locate a holding library where a copy might be found or when available, the digitized copies found online.

 Although many issues have already been scanned, the majority of the newspapers have not.
 This is an on-going effort by Chronicling America, with new pages being added and made available on-line.
 As new issues are scanned, we will add those links.